 Head west of San Antonio to find Kickapoo Cavern.

-Given its name from the two caves that are on the property, Kickapoo Cavern and Stuart Bat Cave (entry to the caves if not permitted).
+Given its name from the two caves on the property, Kickapoo Cavern and Stuart Bat Cave (entry to the caves if not permitted).

-Here you can explore the trails, do some hiking and mountain biking, camp, and in the evening view the bat colony leaving the cave (mid-March to end of October).
+Here, you can explore the trails, do some hiking and mountain biking, camp, and, in the evening, view the bat colony leaving the cave (mid-March to the end of October).

 Distance: 194 miles